rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 Italics are mine.

-Soon we're talking about rocks from space and some even think that life came here from way out there riding some holy comet and boom! landed on old Earth.
-This is called "panspermia" and Knoll says he understands that some other scientists rave about this idea of seeded life (p.
-72, _A Brief History of Earth_).
-This is 2022 and Knoll is surround by men and women that "enthuse" about this notion.

 Eiseley discusses "panspermia" and according to him the idea came from [Lord Kelvin](https://en.wikipedia.org/wiki/William_Thomson%2C_1st_Baron_Kelvin) and [Svante Arrhenius](https://en.wikipedia.org/wiki/Svante_Arrhenius) (p.
 126, [_Ibid_](https://en.wikipedia.org/wiki/Ibid.)).
 All of this doesn't really solve the origin of life problem, however.
 Just moves it elsewhere.
 We owe Arrhenius a great debt for other things.
 More on that at 5 PST.

+Soon we're talking about rocks from space and some even think that life came here from way out there riding some holy comet and boom! landed on old Earth.
+This is called "panspermia" and Knoll says he understands that some other scientists rave about this idea of seeded life (p.
+72, _A Brief History of Earth_).
+This is 2022 and Knoll is surround by men and women that "enthuse" about this notion.

-And once you turn the page you'll see even more but it doesn't hurt to reprint it here (helps me practice my typing):
+And once you turn the page of your Eiseley and you'll see even more but it doesn't hurt to reprint it here (helps me practice my typing):

 > This theory (panspermia) had a certain attraction as a way out of an embarrassing dilemma, but it suffers from the defect of explaining nothing, even if it should prove true.
 It does not _elucidate_ the nature of life.